nyvyn/nyvyn.github.io/_posts/2024-12-28-cyborg-engineering.markdown

 ---

-Six months ago, I was using accepting AI changes 20-40% of the time.
+Six months ago, I was accepting AI-proposed changes 20-30% of the time.
 Now, on the precipice of 2025, it's 50%-80%.

 A key reason for this jump in acceptance rate is because of Anthropic's Sonnet update on Ocober 22nd.
 And I do enjoy the architect mode of Aider where it proposes a plan using a "strong" model and then defers